 Don’t exactly have a green thumb?
 You can always opt for fake plants, or just stop by the farmer’s market to pick up a bouquet of flowers for your kitchen table.
 Either way, you’re still getting a bit of color and a pretty new decor piece!

 At the end of the day, your home should be a safe, functional space that you enjoy spending time in.
 Being home so much in 2020 has caused me to have an even deeper appreciation for home decor and expressing personal style.
-If you’re looking for a new apartment in 2021, Tripalink offers fully furnished co-living spaces with updated kitchens and spacious common areas.
+If you’re looking for a new apartment this year, Tripalink offers fully furnished co-living spaces with updated kitchens and spacious common areas.
 Plus, each apartment comes with all utilities included (even WiFi) and a free weekly cleaning service.
 To learn more, check out their available spaces in Los Angeles, Irvine, Seattle, Tucson, Philadelphia, and Pittsburgh.